Autodiscovery/limo_ros2/readme.md

 This is a fork of https://github.com/agilexrobotics/limo_ros2 that aims to improve on english language support and provide additional resources for education.
 We also aim to follow ROS 2 naming conventions and best practices.

+# Autodiscovery SD caerd image with LIMO ROS 2

+On the following image ROS 2 Humble is preinstalled and there is no need to complete additional steps.

+Download from:

 # Directly on robot：Running on the Jetson Nano:

 ## Environment Configuration